Azerbaijan: Religion

 The Bibi-Heybat Mosque in Baku.
 The mosque is built over the tomb of a descendant of Muhammad.

 Azerbaijan is considered the most secular Muslim-majority country.
 Around 97% of the population are Muslims.
 Around 55–65% of Muslims are estimated to be Shia, while 45–55% of Muslims are Sunnis.
 Azerbaijani Sunnis mainly follow the Hanafi school.
 The secular government of Azerbaijan officially promoted Turkish-influenced Sufi version of Sunni Islam over both Iranian-influenced Shia Islam, but maintained vigilance over religious activities of any sect.
 A such, there is an ongoing rise in conversions to Sunni Islam, which is seen as a symbol of growing closeness with Turkey.
 Other faiths are practised by the country's various ethnic groups.
 Under article 48 of its constitution, Azerbaijan is a secular state and ensures religious freedom.
 In a 2006–2008 Gallup poll, only 21% of respondents from Azerbaijan stated that religion is an important part of their daily lives.

 Of the nation's religious minorities, the estimated 280,000 Christians (3.1%) are mostly Russian and Georgian Orthodox and Armenian Apostolic (almost all Armenians live in the break-away region of Nagorno-Karabakh).
 In 2003, there were 250 Roman Catholics.
 Other Christian denominations as of 2002 include Lutherans, Baptists and Molokans.
 There is also a small Protestant community.
 Azerbaijan also has an ancient Jewish population with a 2,000-year history; Jewish organizations estimate that 12,000 Jews remain in Azerbaijan, which is home to the only Jewish-majority town outside of Israel and the United States.
 Azerbaijan also is home to members of the Baháʼí, Hare Krishna and Jehovah's Witnesses communities, as well as adherents of the other religious communities.
+All religious communities are required to register to be allowed to meet, under the risk of imprisonment.
+This registration is often denied.
 Some religious communities have been unofficially restricted from religious freedom.
 A U.S. State Department report on the matter mentions detention of members of certain Muslim and Christian groups, and many groups have difficulty registering with the agency who regulates religion, The State Committee on Religious Associations of the Republic of Azerbaijan.